semojs/semo/docs/en/guide/core-commands/README.md

 > alias: clean

-This command is used to clean some `Semo` internal files, e.g. repl command history, shell command history, repl temp downloaded files, run command temp downloaded files and global plugin directories and files.
+This command is used to clean some `Semo` internal files, e.g. repl command history, shell command history, repl temp downloaded files, run command temp downloaded files, and global plugin directories and files.

-For now it only support limited extension, and only allows application defining clean directories, but not support plugins adding clean directories for security reason.
+For now, it only supports a limited extension, and only allows applications defining clean directories, but not support plugins adding clean directories for security reasons.

 ## `semo config`

-我们可以通过核心内置的这个命令来查看和修改配置文件，可以操作当前项目的配置文件，也可以操作全局配置文件。
+We can use this command to view and modify config, including project config and global config.

 ```
 semo config <op>